4 Best Short-Term Health Insurance Companies (2025)

 Short-term health insurance rates also depend on your overall health, unlike regular health insurance plans that you buy from HealthCare.gov or a state marketplace.

 If you have health issues, you'll probably pay more for a short-term plan.
 Companies can even refuse to sell you a policy if you're sick or have another medical condition.
-Depending on the company and plan, you might not have coverage for your preexisting conditions.
-That's because temporary health insurance doesn't have to follow the same rules as regular marketplace or workplace plans.
+Depending on the company and plan, you might not have coverage for your That's because temporary health insurance doesn't have to follow the same rules as regular marketplace or workplace plans.

 Monthly cost for a short-term health insurance plan